jerps/Yagols/README.md

      cells at a certain size.
 A bigger viewing area will show bigger cells.
      Cells of that initial size are considered to be 80% zoomed-in.
 The top left of the viewing area shows the number of pixels per cell (px/c).
-     Click on it to recalculate the initial cell size.
+     Click on it to recalculate the initial cell size, using the current size of the viewing area.

 <br>
 <br>